spartan-holochain-counsel/nix-overlay/CONTRIBUTING.md

 There are no automated tests.

-The `shell.nix` should include every defined derivation so that `nix-shell` can act as our user testing.
+The `tests/shell.nix` should include every defined derivation so that `nix-shell` can act as our user testing.